 In the spring of 2013, the Foodshelf partnered with Putney Family Services to create a Family Food Bag program serving 6 families (13 children), sending home a back pack filled with food for a family for the weekend.
-This program continues today, providing food for the weekend, serving between 5 and 10 families (50–55 people), primarily those without transportation to access the Foodshelf.
-Many of our volunteers for this program are from the Outreach Team at St. Michael’s Episcopal Church in Brattleboro, coming to Putney weekly to assemble the bags of food that go home with the students on the bus Fridays.
+This program continued until summer of 2018, providing food for the weekend, serving between 5 and 10 families (50–55 people), primarily those without transportation to access the Foodshelf.
+Many of our volunteers for this program came from the Outreach Team at St. Michael’s Episcopal Church in Brattleboro, coming to Putney weekly to assemble the bags of food that went home with the students on the bus Fridays.

 We are an active member of the Healthy Harvest Network.
 We distribute locally grown fresh foods and donations to our 7 area food shelves.
 This is a powerful partnership — food gets delivered weekly.
 We share our food when we have too much, we learn from one another, and we support one another.